Hrhov

 Hrhov (Tornagörgő) is a village and large municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1263.
 Before the establishment of independent Czechoslovakia in 1918, Hrhov was part of Abaúj-Torna County within the Kingdom of Hungary.
 From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

-Geography

-The village lies at an altitude of 219 m and covers an area of 36.078 km2.

-It has a population of about 1200 people.